 The Bomber Jacket; one of the most storied and versatile pieces of clothing you can ever own.
-Starting with its origins in the military through differing iterations becoming iconic variations each decade since its inception, it truly is a classic item of clothing.
-You can view our take on the classic bomber on the following link: Bomber Jackets.
+With origins in the military and countless differing iterations since the bomber is an iconic and classic item of clothing.

 The Bomber also had one particularly important feature, which strangely defined a part of my childhood: a reversible, bright orange lining.
 Honestly, when 10-year-old me first had a bomber jacket, I lost my mind at the fact that I could wear it inside out.